bergant/finstr/readme.md

 For now it is offering:

 1. Data structure for financial statements in tidy and usable format
+2. Validate statement calculations
-2. Function to merge two reporting periods in single object
+3. Function to merge two reporting periods into single object
-3. Some helper functions to help explore and manipulate the data in the structure
+4. Calculations on statements data and lagged difference calculation

 The idea in long term is to create an environment for reproducible financial statement analysis.
 With existing packages like XBRL for XBRL parsing,